litebulb/ProjectEdison/documents/GettingStarted.md

 ### 2.5 Azure Components Functionality

-Microsoft Azure is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
-It provides software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS) and supports many different programming languages, tools and frameworks, including both Microsoft-specific and third-party software and systems.
+Microsoft Azure is a cloud computing service offering by Microsoft, for building, testing, deploying, and managing applications and services through a global network of Microsoft managed data centers.
+It provides software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS) and supports multiple programming languages, tools and frameworks, including both Microsoft-specific and third-party software and systems.

-Microsoft lists over 600 Azure services, of which some are as below:
+Microsoft lists over 600 Azure services, of which some are,

 *	Compute